Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: PERCEPTION

 \section{PERCEPTION}

-We assume a setting where tomato trusses are placed and stacked on top of each other with the peduncle facing upwards, which is how they are commonly stored in a crate after harvesting.
-The manipulator's end-effector with the Intel Realsense D405 RGB-D camera is initially positioned approximately $0.75\pm0.1$m above the tomatoes in order to fit the entire crate in the camera's field of view.
-The problem is a top-down grasping problem, where the grasp pose is defined in 4D (3D position and angle).
+We assume a setting where tomato trusses are stacked on top of each other with the peduncle facing upwards, which is how they are commonly stored in a crate after harvesting.
+The manipulator's end-effector with the Intel Realsense D405 RGB-D camera is initially positioned approximately $0.75\pm0.1$\,m above the tomatoes to fit the entire crate in the camera's field of view.
+The problem is a top-down grasping problem, where the grasp pose is defined in 4D: the 3D position and the wrist roll angle (in the sequel also called the orientation).

 A major challenge in grasping tomato trusses is the requirement of a more accurate grasping pose than with many other simpler and less delicate objects.
-With parallel grippers, damage typically occurs when grasping by an individual tomato or the weaker parts of the stem, such as the pedicels or calyxes.
-A suitable grasp pose should be located on the peduncle, with as much space as possible from the other parts of the stem and tomatoes, as shown in Figure \ref{fig:potential_grasp_poses_terminology}.
-Also, when identifying a suitable grasping pose, it is crucial to consider the possibility of other trusses obstructing the end-effector.
-A truss should not be grasped if they are overlapped or obstructed by other trusses.

-To find suitable grasp poses, we propose a three-stage perception method consisting of i) tomato truss detection, ii) grasp pose identification, and iii) grasp pose ranking.
-The individual stages are discussed below and visualized in Figure \ref{fig:pipeline}.
+With parallel grippers, damage typically occurs when grasping by a tomato or the weaker parts of the stem, such as the pedicels or calyxes.
+A suitable grasp pose should be located on the peduncle, with as much space as possible from the other parts of the stem and tomatoes, as shown in Fig.~\ref{fig:potential_grasp_poses_terminology}.
+Also, when identifying a suitable grasping pose, it is crucial to consider obstructions.
+A truss should not be grasped if it is overlapped or obstructed by other trusses.
+To find suitable grasp poses, we propose a three-stage perception method consisting of A) tomato truss detection, B) grasp pose identification, and C) grasp pose ranking.
+The individual stages are discussed below and visualized in Fig.~\ref{fig:pipeline}.